2012- Assistant Professor, Franklin and Marshall College

 *Denotes undergraduate authors

 LaDage, L.D., T.C.
 Roth, B. Sinervo, and V.V.
 Pravosudov.
-In review.
+2016.
 Heritability and cortical volume in territorial and non-territorial side-blotched lizards (Uta stansburiana).
+Animal Behaviour.
+In press.

 Roth, T.C., and A.R.
 Krochmal.
 2016.
 Cognition-centered conservation as a means of advancing integrative animal behavior.
 Current Opinion in Behavioral Sciences.
 In press.